staazmeister/password_generator/README.md

 # password_generator
 Week 3 Homework
 This week's project was to modify starter code to create a password generator based on criteria selected by the user.
+User will go through a series of prompts to select the desired characters they would like to use to generate a random password.

 ## User Story (provided in the homework instructions)